fdformula/MathlyLua/README.md

 is about 300 MB, MATLAB needs a few GB storage space, and Julia with graphing modules is huge, too.
 You can hardly install them in a quite old computer and run smoothly.

-Mathly is especially good for linear algebra and numerical analysis instructors for teaching.
+Mathly is especially good for instructors of linear algebra and numerical computing for teaching.
 It takes no time to start Lua and load mathly.
-They can simply focus on course materials and never need to worry if their computers work too slowly.
+While presenting code and computing results in lectures, they can simply focus on delivery of course contents and never need to worry if their computers work too slowly.

 In brief, mathly makes Lua mathly and like MATLAB.
 It provides a group of commonly used MATLAB functions and features, for example,  `linspace`, `zeros`, `rand`, `save`, matrix operations, and even `plot`.
 They make coding